 - Substantial interference with a student's education - Creation of a threatening environment - Substantial disruption of the orderly operation of the school

-Refer to Board Policy No. 249 for additional information.
+Refer to Board Policy No. 249

 Internet Policy

 The purpose of the internet is to support research and education by providing access to resources and the opportunity for collaborative, innovative resource sharing and communication.